The Bill of Rickies

 After The Rickies, the hosts play a game called The Flexies.
-These two games have separate but related rules.
+These two games are separate but related.
 (Please stand for the reading of the rules.)

 - Correct regular picks are awarded 1 point.
 The language used for regular picks must be finalized and agreed upon recording, and no partial points may be awarded.

-- Correct Risky picks are worth 2 points but wrong ones will cause a point to be deducted from that host's total.
+- Correct risky picks are worth 2 points, but wrong ones will cause a point to be deducted from that host's total.
 Picks must have been approved as "risky" by the other two hosts before the start of the game.
+A pick cannot be named risky if it has been previously rumored by publications of record: 9to5Mac or MacRumors.

 - For Keynote Rickies, the scoring window starts when the event begins and closes when the picks are scored.
 Any information used in scoring must be publicly verifiable at the time of recording.